BardicDefense/purple-hack/spells.md

 #### Wingbind

 _Evocation (R: Medium, D: 1 hour)_
-Save: Hard (Arc).
+Save: Arcana 14.
 One flying creature has its wings bound and cannot fly.
 If the creature fails its save, it crashes to the ground, taking damage as appropriate.

+#### Woodland Veil

+_Illusion (R: Medium, D: Permanent)_
+Up to 100 Small or Medium creatures (chosen by the caster) within range are veiled by illusion, appearing as a copse of trees or an orchard.
+Once the illusion is in place, even creatures moving among the veiled subjects are deceived.
+Subjects who leave the affected area cease to be veiled.
+The caster may dismiss the illusion in its entirety at any time.

 # 5TH RANK SPELLS